 1. A website that immediately communicates what your business is about

-I visit over 50 websites a day, and I am always surprised by how many websites just do not communicate what the business (or blog) is about!
-I see a stock image of someone on a computer, or a generic line like “Leading the way for 25 years”—but struggle to just get a straightforward one-line description of the business.
+We visit dozens of websites a day, and we’re always surprised by how many websites just do not communicate what the business (or blog) is about!
+We might see a stock image of someone on a computer, or a generic line like “Leading the way for 25 years”—but struggle to just get a straightforward one-line description of the business.

 2. A website that’s easy to navigate and search for information

-You must make it easy for potential customers to navigate your site easily—especially if it’s e-Commerce.
-Have clear categories for your different types of product, make it easy for visitors to go back, and make sure your contact information is clear and functional.
+You must make it easy for potential customers to navigate your site easily (especially if it’s e-commerce).
+Have clear categories for your different types of offerings, make it easy for visitors to go back, and make sure your contact information is clear and functional.
 Nothing frustrates a confused buyer more than having to spend 5 minutes just trying to figure out how to ask a simple question.